Anti-immunoglobulin

-Anti-immunoglobulin antibodies are defined as a protein that detects other antibodies from an organism.
+Anti-immunoglobulin antibodies are protein that detects other antibodies from an organism.
 Specifically, anti-immunoglobulin antibodies are created by B-cells as antibodies to bind to other immunoglobulins.
 Immunoglobulins have two regions: the constant region and the variable region.
 The constant region is involved in effector function, while the variable region is involved in recognizing and binding to antigens.
-Anti-immunoglobulin antibodies may bind to either the variable or constant region of the immunoglobulin.
+Anti-immunoglobulin antibodies may bind to either the variable or constant region.
 Anti-immunoglobulin antibodies are a type of secondary antibody.
 They are able to detect primary antibodies through multiple methods such as a Western blot, immunohistochemistry, immunofluorescence staining, flow cytometry, and ELISA.

 Creation of Anti-immunoglobulin Antibodies

 The anti-immunoglobulin antibodies are created through recombinant DNA technology.
 Production via recombinant DNA technology allows the highest level of batch-to-batch reproducibility.
 This method of antibody engineering can expand the antibody compatibility to multiple assay components.
-All anti-immunoglobulin antibodies are laboratory-made, so they are a type of clonal antibody.
-Clonal antibodies are engineered in a laboratory to mimic the effects of primary antibodies.
-Clonal antibodies can either be monoclonal or polyclonal.
+All anti-immunoglobulin antibodies are laboratory-made, so there are a type and are engineered in laboratory to mimic the effects of primary antibodies, they can either be monoclonal or polyclonal.
 Monoclonal antibodies are clones of one antibody; therefore, monoclonal antibodies can only bind to one target.
 Polyclonal antibodies are clones of multiple antibodies and immune cells, so they can bind to various targets.
-Recombinant clonal antibodies are produced through in-vitro cloning.
-The in-vitro cloning process occurs through inserting genes for an antibody's light and heavy region into an expression vector.
+Recombinant clonal antibodies are produced through in-vitro cloning process occurs through inserting genes for an antibody's light and heavy region into an expression vector.
 The vector is then introduced into host cells for expression.
 Hosts can range from rabbits to mice to goats.
 Anti-immunoglobulin antibodies are recognizable by their clone name.
 The clone name is commonly placed in brackets after the written name.

 Anti-Human Immunoglobulin Antibodies

-These are the six different human immunoglobulin antibodies that anti-human immunoglobulin antibodies can recognize via laboratory testing.
+These are the five different human immunoglobulin antibodies that anti-human immunoglobulin antibodies can recognize via laboratory testing.

 Anti-antibodies for human purposes are able to recognize IgM, IgA, IgE, IgD, and IgG.
 To detect all isotypes of human antibodies, anti-human kappa and lambda light chain antibodies are available.
 Anti-human immunoglobulin antibodies are available for purchase on a commercial laboratory scale.